Llanidan

-Llanidan is a community in the south of Anglesey, Wales which includes the village of Brynsiencyn.
+Llanidan is a village and community in the south of Anglesey, Wales which includes the village of Brynsiencyn.
 The parish is along the Menai Strait, about 4 miles north-east of Caernarfon (across the strait).
 The parish church of St Nidan is near the A4080 road, a little to the east of Brynsiencyn.
 The ruins of an earlier parish church survive.

 History

 Possible site of Roman invasions

 On the basis of field names it has been suggested that the Roman army under Suetonius Paulinus landed here in 60, and again in 78 under Agricola, overcoming the Ordovices of north-west Wales and Anglesey, at a spot known as Bryn Beddau, (Hill of Graves in Welsh).